aukeroorda/rascal-lsp-skeletons/README.md

 ```

 ## Creating a Rascal file
-Next up, create a Rascal file in the constructed `my-app/src/` directory.
+Next up, create a Rascal file `Syntax.rsc` in the constructed `my-app/src/` directory.
 ```
 module Syntax